icinganalysis/icinganalysis.github.io/content/basics/intermediate.md

 - Skill: calculate heat required for thermal ice protection
     - DOT/FAA/CT-88/8-1 5.3.1.1 Wing Hot Air Anti-icing calculation
-    - Run a 2D simulation, such as LEWICE [www1.grc.nasa.gov](https://www1.grc.nasa.gov/aeronautics/icing/software/), and compare to the handbook values.
+    - Run a 2D simulation, such as LEWICE, and compare to the handbook values.

 ## Items specifically deferred to the Expert Level